chef/automate/components/docs-chef-io/content/automate/managed_services.md

 These configuration directions are intended for External AWS managed OpensSearch service.

-Add the following to your config.toml:
+Add the following to your `config.toml` file:

 ```toml
 [global.v1.external.opensearch]